 Marketing analytics trends of 2021 showed how the pandemic, data privacy regulations, and cookies fading changed: user engagements, customer expectations and identity resolution.

-In 2022, these same factors and new trends will affect consumer behavior and expectations by a mile.
+In 2022 and 2023, these same factors and new trends will affect consumer behavior and expectations by a mile.
 They’ll also change how marketers use marketing analytics tools and the types of tools they use.

 You’re curious: What marketing analytics trends will affect how you measure and maximize your marketing efforts in the coming year?